GBerrow/MS1/README.md

 ## User Stories

-The following user stories were carefully crafted to address the key needs and goals of different types of users interacting with the website:
+The website was designed with several key users in mind, ensuring that their needs are met through clear navigation, access to relevant information, and a smooth user experience.
+The following user stories highlight the main goals for different user types:

 1. **As a Job Seeker**, I want to view John Doe's professional experience, education, and recent projects, so I can assess his qualifications and see if his skill set aligns with the roles I am looking to fill at my company.